Billy Tipton

-Billy Tipton (December 29, 1914 – January 21, 1989) was an American jazz musician, bandleader, and talent broker.
-Tipton lived and identified as a man for most of his adult life; after his death, friends and family were surprised to learn that he was transgender.
+Billy Lee Tipton (originally Dorothy Lucille Tipton) (December 29, 1914 – January 21, 1989) was an American jazz musician, bandleader, and talent broker.
+He is notable for having been posthumously outed as a transgender man.

 Tipton's music career began in the mid-1930s when he led a band for radio broadcasts.
 He played in various dance bands in the 1940s and recorded two trio albums for a small record label in the mid-1950s.
 Thereafter, he worked as a talent broker.
-Tipton stopped performing in the late 1970s due to arthritis.
+He stopped performing in the late 1970s due to arthritis.

+Tipton lived and identified as male for most of his adult life.
+After his death in 1989, paramedics discovered he was assigned female at birth, to the surprise of his friends and family.
+Tabloids and national newspapers picked up the story, scandalously reporting that "he was a she".

+Tipton is considered a prominent figure in transgender history in the United States.
+His story inspired various fictional retellings, including the 1998 novel Trumpet, and a 2020 documentary film, No Ordinary Man.

 Early life

-Assigned female at birth, Billy was originally named Dorothy Lucille Tipton.
-He was born in Oklahoma City on December 29, 1914.
+Billy Lee Tipton was born in Oklahoma City on December 29, 1914.
 Tipton grew up in Kansas City, Missouri, where he was raised by an aunt after his parents divorced when he was four.
 As a high school student, Tipton went by the nickname "Tippy" and became interested in music (especially jazz), playing piano and saxophone.
 Tipton was not allowed to join the all-male school band at Southwest High School.
 He returned to Oklahoma for his final year of high school and joined the school band at Connors State College High School.

 Around 1933, Tipton started binding his breasts and presenting stereotypically masculine traits.
 As Tipton began a more serious music career, he "decided to permanently take on the role of a male musician", adopting the name Billy Lee Tipton.
 By 1940, Tipton was living as a man in private life as well.